vinc/moros/doc/manual.md

 the shell.

-If no disks were detected or if you prefer not to use any you can mount the system in memory and use a virtual disk with `memory format` before `install`.
+If no disks were detected or if you prefer not to use any you can mount the system in memory and use a virtual disk with `memory format` before `install` or using `/dev/mem` for the disk during the setup.

 ## Shell